TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-P2SConnectivity-tsg/content-fqdns-don-t-match-with-asc-9.md

 	  ownershipId="Cloudnet_VirtualWAN"
 />

-# FQDNs don?t match with ASC
+# FQDNs don't match with ASC

 The GW FQDN retrieved from a freshly downloaded package is not matching with any of the FQDNs of the Azure Traffic Manager profiles (Virtual WAN / Virtual HUB) found in ASC.